 Every undergraduate degree will look different.
-Generally, degrees are earned upon the successful completion of at least 180 college quarter credits distributed in the following areas:
+Generally, degrees are earned upon the successful completion of at least 180 college quarter credits distributed between General Education requirements, a major, electives and optional minors.

 In addition to coursework, to graduate you must meet grade, credit, residence, and matriculation requirements.